 Until you start distributing dividends, there are no rules forcing you to pay yourself a taxable salary or fee.
-Once you do decide to make dividend payments, your role in the company (active employee/director vs passive shareholder), should be analyzed in more detail to make sure that each role you carry out is compensated and taxed appropriately.
-This is because salaries are usually also taxed with social tax while dividends are not, but opting for dividends to save on taxes is not allowed.
+Once you do decide to make dividend payments, your role in the company (active employee/director vs passive shareholder) should be analysed in more detail to make sure that each role you carry out is compensated and taxed appropriately.
+This is because salaries are usually also taxed with social tax while dividends are not but opting for dividends to save on taxes is not allowed.

 To sum up this convenient feature of the Estonian tax system, you can operate your company without registering yourself as an employee or board member and you don’t have to pay any Estonian tax until your company starts making sufficient profit to pay salary or dividends.